YugabyteDB-Samples/geo-distributed-messenger/gcloud_deployment.md

         --instance-group-zone=us-west2-b \
         --global
     ```
-4. Create a default URL map to route all the incoming requests to the geo messenger backend service (in practice, you can define backend services and URL maps for different microservices):
+4. Create a default URL map to route all the incoming requests to the geo messenger's backend service (in practice, you can define backend services and URL maps for different microservices):
     ```shell
     gcloud compute url-maps create web-map-http \
-        --project=geo-distributed-messenger \
         --default-service geo-messenger-backend-service
     ```
 ### Configure HTTP Proxy